Cyrilange/sol-launch/README.md

 each vote would be count as 1 as their is a minimum to invest anyway

-for the rewards we need to put in place a way to end of the year give divident topt he investors depending on the oourcentage they earn and the success of the project itself
+for the rewards we need to put in place a way to end of the year give divident topt he investors depending on the pourcentage they earn and the success of the project itself

 ![image](https://github.com/Cyrilange/sol-launch/assets/106234259/b11cdb6f-29c8-4fc1-98d2-94adcd38ff00)